National Maternity Workforce Strategy 2026–2036

 Steering Committee

-The NMWS Steering Committee will be appointed in late 2024.
-Representatives will be from both large and small jurisdictions as well as experts to guide the Strategy’s development.
+The NMWS Steering Committee was appointed in late 2024.
+Representatives are from both large and small jurisdictions as well as experts (including workforce data, rural and remote and First Nations) to guide the Strategy’s development.

 This committee ensures alignment with stakeholder feedback and national priorities, operating with input from the Strategic Advisory Group.
 The Steering Committee reports to the Health Workforce Taskforce to maintain a coordinated approach.